On this page

 What boards must do#

-Under the Education and Training Act 2020 and the Education (School Planning and Reporting) Regulations 2023 a new planning and reporting framework is in place.
+The Education and Training Act 2020 and the Education (School Planning and Reporting) Regulations 2023 set out the school planning and reporting framework.

 Education (School Planning and Reporting) Regulations 2023 – New Zealand Legislation